nitantchhajed/op-stack-bridge/README.md

  ![image](https://github.com/nitantchhajed/op-stack-bridge/assets/96972634/7b0d1c73-4636-4c7f-8c27-e92b503a3e7a)

-- You will see that your withdrwal status is `Waiting for Confirmation` which means your state root is not published yet
+- You will see that your withdrawal status is `Waiting for Confirmation` which means your state root is not published yet

 ![image](https://github.com/nitantchhajed/op-stack-bridge/assets/96972634/8688f68b-a005-4177-acf3-8e5bbd78acf4)